HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 5. Safety/section 5-5 Antenna Safety.md

 > - Have sufficient training on safe tower climbing techniques
 > - Use appropriate tie-off to the tower at all times
 > - Always wear an approved climbing harness
-> - Have a helper or observer present
+> - Have a helper or observer present.

 1. **Never Climb Alone**: *It is never safe to climb a tower without a helper or observer*. {{< link id="T0B03" >}} Your ground crew isn't just there to hand you tools—they're your safety net.
 They can call for help in an emergency, guide you through difficult maneuvers, and keep an eye on changing conditions like approaching weather.